leomwanzia/AreaOfCircleJavaProgram/README.md

 Copy code
 The area of the circle is: 78.53981633974483 Customization
-To calculate the area for a different radius, modify the radius variable in the AreaOfCircle.java file:
+To calculate the area for a different radius, modify the radius variable in the com.leo.AreaOfCircle.java file:

 ##java
 Copy code